-VAUDE is also consistently moving towards more sustainability through sensitization, training and support for Environmental Management in the supply chain.
-In this area, we have already done a great deal of pioneering work in the industry and are on the right track.
-Background and details here.
+VAUDE is also consistently moving towards more sustainability by raising awareness, training and providing support for environmental management in the supply chain.
+We have already done a great deal of pioneering work in the industry on this issue and are on the right track.

-In production, the materials are then assembled to form the VAUDE finished product (sewn, HF welded, etc.).
-This, of course, consumes energy, water and chemical additives, and causes waste, waste water and emissions.
+In production, the materials are then assembled to create the VAUDE finished product (sewn, HF welded, etc.).
+This, of course, consumes energy, water and chemical additives and creates waste, wastewater and emissions.

-Despite our current high standards, there is still much room for improvement in environmental and resource protection, in compliance with international environmental standards and the implementation of a systematic environmental management.
+Despite our current high standards, there is still much room for improvement when it comes to environmental and resource protection, compliance with international environmental standards and the implementation of a systematic environmental stewardship program.

-The goal of the project is to raise awareness and the empowerment of selected VAUDE material suppliers in Asian procurement markets (e.g. Vietnam, China, Taiwan), so that they can more easily meet our environmental requirements.
+The aim of the project was to sensitize and empower selected material suppliers of VAUDE in the Asian procurement markets (e.g. Vietnam, China, Taiwan) so that they can more easily meet our environmental requirements.

-We want the companies to recognize what advantages they have from clean production: healthier employees, higher product quality, better life conditions in the region, and last but not least, a reference as a qualified producer for international competition, which can be used for winning new customers.
+We want the companies to recognize the advantages inherent in clean production: healthier employees, higher product quality, better living conditions in the region, and last but not least, a reference as a qualified producer for international competition, which can be used for winning new customers.

 Best Practice examples of participants and discussions with experts help to establish practical relevance for the facility and allay reservations for the participants.

 All VAUDE producers are contractually obligated to comply with ecological minimum standards.
-This includes, among other things, the Restricted Substance List - RSL.
+This includes, among other things, the Manufacturing Restricted Substance List - MRSL.

-With the internal VAUDE Material Policy, we gather a pre-selection of materials and technologies which we use to influence the selection of our material suppliers.
-Because of the system partnerships that many of our material suppliers have with bluesign® and the Fair Wear Foundation (FWF), we have a deep understanding of the situations, weak points and potential for development of most of our producers and material suppliers.
+Through the system partnerships of many of our material suppliers with bluesign® system and through Fair Wear we are very familiar with the situation, the weak points and development opportunities of most of our producers and material suppliers.

-Selection and evaluation of VAUDE producers subject to a well-thought-out process that follows strict criteria (see also Complex Supply Chain.)
+Selection and evaluation of VAUDE producers subject to a deliberate process that follows strict criteria (see also Supply Chain).